 Owning a resonator is a dream for many simply because they sound so vastly different to standard acoustics.
 Players might argue back and forth all day about how different mahogany and rosewood sound, but there’s no denying the difference when a resonator cone is added to the mix.

-To recap our favorites, our top pick, the Epiphone Dobro Hound Dog M-14 was handsome, and sounded amazing, all while coming in at a reasonable price point.
-Our best budget option, the Gretsch G9200 Boxcar Round Neck delivered big on performance, all while having the least impact on the wallet.
-Finally, our favorite, our editor’s choice, the Gretsch G9221 Bobtail, served up amazing vintage tone, and still managed to play modern styles while keeping its composure.
-It had a phenomenal electronics set up, and was truly an excellent guitar worthy of anybody’s consideration.
+To recap our favorites, our Top Pick was the Epiphone Dobro Hound Dog M-14.
+It was handsome and sounded amazing, all while coming in at a reasonable price point.
+Our Best Budget option, the Gretsch G9200 Boxcar Round Neck delivered big on performance, all while having the least impact on the wallet.
+Finally our favorite, our Editor’s Choice was the Gretsch G9221 Bobtail.
+It served up amazing vintage tone and still managed to play modern styles while keeping its composure.
+It had a phenomenal electronics setup and was truly an excellent guitar worthy of anybody’s consideration.